Auckland schoolboy rugby: A cauldron of noise and colour at Auckland Grammar

 Dilworth's strong start

-Dilworth are a point clear at the top of the table after their 66-10 win over Liston College, with coach Gareth Pickering calling it "an encouraging start".
+Dilworth are a point clear at the top of the table after their 66-10 win over Liston College, which coach Gareth Pickering called "an encouraging start".

-"All players from 1-22 have been contributing towards our performances in the first two rounds of competition," he said.
+"All players from 1 to 22 have been contributing towards our performances in the first two rounds of competition," he said.

 "Everyone acknowledges the challenges we face against much larger schools, but we have been progressing well at this early stage of the season, and are excited about improving on last week's performance."